TheBlob42/houdini.nvim/README.md

 ### General

 Whenever there is an error in a function used by `vim.on_key` Neovim will remove this function afterwards.
 So if `houdini` suddenly stops working it is most probably due to this.
-In this situation please check the `:messages` for error logs and open an issue, so we can further investigate it
+In this situation please check `:messages` for error logs and open an issue, so we can further investigate it

 ### Lightspeed

 There is a known issue with [lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) which blocks the first `<BS>` after a jump and changing text (see [here](https://github.com/ggandor/lightspeed.nvim/issues/140) fore more information).
 This might conflict with the default escape sequence for insert mode.
-Fortunately there is a simple workaround to mitigate this problem:
+Fortunately there is a simple workaround to mitigate this problem

 ```lua
 -- needs at least nvim version 0.7